 While options to purchase products through the app are possible, there are some obvious limitations.

-Use of cash and a personal check is obviously out of the question with the app.
+The use of cash and a personal check is obviously out of the question with the app.
 But you can use credit cards to make purchases through it.

 The Home Depot card is also a viable method of purchase, as is the ability to apply gift cards to balances.